sbb-design-systems/lyne-components/docs/DEVELOPER.md

 ## Running tests

 To run unit tests, run `yarn test`.
-This will run the full test suite with client side rendering and server side rendering with and without hydration.
+This will run the full test suite with client-side rendering and server-side rendering with and without hydration.
 During development, it is preferable to run `yarn test:csr`, which will just run the client side rendering.